Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 The second scale is the scale of dark unification, above which the QCD and dark QCD are unified into the dark unification group $SU(7)_{DU}$.
 Due to the strong running of $SU(7)_{DU}$ gauge group, the splitting between $\Lambda_{\rm GUT}$ and $\Lambda_{\rm DU}$ should be small to match the coupling difference between the strong coupling $\alpha_s$ and the weak coupling $\alpha_w$ at low energies.
 We also assume that the scalars charged under the weak interaction are heavier in order to split the two scales further.
 The result of the running couplings is summarized in figure \ref{fig:running}, where we get $\Lambda_{\rm DU}=f= 10^{15}$ GeV, one order of magnitude below $\Lambda_{\rm GUT}=10^{16}$ GeV.

-The scale $\Lambda_{\rm DU}$ is also the most important scale in the theory as most fermions get masses from it.
-The $\psi_a$, which plays an important role in cosmology, all receive Majorana masses $M_a$ at this scale.
+The scale $\Lambda_{\rm DU}$ is also the most important scale in this framework, as most fermions acquire their masses from it.
+The $\psi_a$, which plays an important role in cosmology, receive Majorana masses $M_a$ at this scale.
 On the other hand, for $\psi_c$ and $\psi_w$, their masses spread all the way from $10^{15}$ GeV to $10^{7}$ GeV due to their hierarchical Yukawa couplings.
 The dark quarks, $\chi_a$, which obtain masses through the seesaw mechanism, have a quadratically hierarchical spectrum, leading to the lightest $\chi_{a}$ with a mass $\sim 0.1$ GeV even though its mass originates from $f= 10^{15}$ GeV.
 Besides fermions, the scale is also responsible for the masses of many bosons.
-In addition to $\Delta$ and $\Phi$, which acquire their VEVs from the scale, we also expect other scalar components of $\Phi'$, $H_{9}$, and $H_{126}$ to reside around this scale\footnote{In this work, we do not include the doublet-triplet splitting problem or the potential hierarchy problem to simplify the discussion.
-We assume these problems can be solved without affecting our mechanism.}.
-There are also many massive gauge bosons.
-Among them, the $V_{\rm DQ}$, which transfers dark-colored fermions to SM quarks, plays an important role in the decay of exotic fermions.

-At this scale, although all the particles acquire masses of $\mathcal{O}(10^{15})$ GeV, we need to impose a hierarchy among them to decide their decay properties.
+In addition to $\Delta$ and $\Phi$, which acquire their VEVs from the scale, we also expect other scalar components of $\Phi'$, $H_{9}$, and $H_{126}$ to reside around this scale.\footnote{In this work, we do not include the doublet-triplet splitting problem or the potential hierarchy problem to simplify the discussion.
+We assume these problems can be solved without affecting our mechanism.} There are also many massive gauge bosons.
+Among them, the $V_{\rm DQ}$ gauge boson, which mediates transitions between dark-colored fermions and SM quarks, plays an important role in the decay of exotic fermions and thus in cosmology.
+For a viable scenario for cosmology, even though many particles acquire masses of $\mathcal{O}(10^{15})$ GeV, we must further impose a hierarchy among them to determine their decay properties.
 In this study, we assume